 Follow the instructions that come with your light kit and make sure to turn off the electricity before you start!

 Screw in a new light bulb and admire your pretty new light!

-I don’t want to give away too much of the nursery so you’ll have to wait until the full reveal next week to see how it looks in the room but I couldn’t be happier with how it turned out!
+I don’t want to give away too much of the nursery, so you’ll have to wait until the full reveal next week to see how it looks!
+But I couldn’t be happier with how it turned out!
 And of course thanks to the hubs for installing it for me 🙂